salted honey and apple tarte tatin

 - 100g unsalted butter, chopped

-- 800g Granny Smith (green) apples (about 6 medium), peeled and cut into 1cm-thick slices
+- 800g Granny Smith (green) apples (about 6 apples), peeled and cut into 1cm-thick slices

-- 2 sheets store-bought frozen butter puff pastry, thawed
+- 2 sheets frozen butter puff pastry, thawed

 - ½ teaspoon sea salt flakes